Hiking the Oxbow Trail in Denali National Park

 I spent quite a bit of time in the area during the season as a tour director, and this trail along with nearby Triple Lakes are my go to hikes when I can talk a coworker into going with me.

-The Oxbow Trail is a 1.6 mile loop from the new and soon to be opened (expected 2024) parking area (2.8. miles round trip from the Denali Park Village lobby) with minimal elevation gain.
+The Oxbow Trail is a 1.6 mile loop from the new parking area (2.8. miles round trip from the Denali Park Village lobby) with minimal elevation gain.
+It also connects to the new Nenana River Trail which has more views of the river.

 The Oxbow Trail is the homeland of the Athabascan People of Interior Alaska.